hiimlex/github-acvitity/README.md

 TODO:

-- Login at github
+- Login at github DONE
-- use some data state
+- use some data state DONE
-- interact
+- interact DONE
+- Oauth github alternative